BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * Safes have been improved: Eridium configurations are far more likely, cash quantities have been improved.
 Gear drop chances have been dropped somewhat, but gear from safes will always be legendary.
+  * Fixes some "shield" loot configurations which had an error and would never spawn, previously.
 * Makes Eridium drop 2.5x more often
 * Makes Torgue Tokens more numerous when dropped
 * Boss drop pools are generally improved, and bosses are guaranteed to drop as